OpenDSA/OpenDSA/README.md

 of OpenDSA.
 **This will probably take a long time to run the first time.**

+Once this command completes, it will fire up a local web server, that you can reach at this URL: `http://127.0.0.1:8080/`.
+This terminal will not be useable at this point since it is a console for the web server.

-In order to interact with OpenDSA, you must open a bash shell within the container in order to run commands use the following command:
+In order to interact with OpenDSA, you must get access to a shell within the container.
+To do this, open another console window, go to the root of your OpenDSA repository, and issue the following
+command:

     docker-compose exec opendsa bash

-which will place you in the correct location within the container to run any OpenDSA commands including `Make Test`
+which will place you in the correct location within the container to run any OpenDSA commands including `Make Test`.
+Note: If you are on Windows using the MINGW64 shell, you might need to use the command:

+    winpty docker-compose exec opendsa bash

 In order to stop the container you can use CTRL + C (sending an interrupt signal).

 [Note that this won't work unless you have the proper tools installed.]